 One of the more recent issues I faced is that we wanted to start hosting our own internal NuGet and NPM packages.
-Fortunately, VSTS has an extension available from Microsoft called Package Management.
+Fortunately, Azure DevOps has an extension available from Microsoft called Package Management.
 Package Management is free for up to 5 users.
 Even if you don’t use the Microsoft Package Management solution, you can still use the proper steps in the build process.
 We’ll assume that you already have a feed setup prior to continuing.

 To setup the build process, choose to create a brand new Empty Process.
 You’ll need to specify the Name and Agent Queue like so: